-- (a) State Race Organising Committee/s shall be responsible for the management of State Events, State Marathon and Speed Championship and the Australian Marathon and Speed Championship when hosted in the said State.
+- (a) Race Organising Committee/s shall be responsible for the management of all events.

 - (b) The Race Organising Committee will be appointed by the Body hosting the Event and shall consist of the following Officials:

 - (i) Race Director;

 - (ii) Technical Officer;

 - (iii) Safety Officer; and

 - (iv) Chief Scrutineer,

-- the appointment of who shall be subject to the prior approval of SRA in accordance with the Event Sanctioning Policy. - (c) The Race Director for an Event must not be appointed to any other Race Organising Committee Official position for that Event. - (d) In Events and Championships, the Race Organising Committee will set the course, which shall meet with the Safety Officer, Race Director and Chief Judge's approval.
+the appointment of who shall be subject to the prior approval of SRA in accordance with the Event Sanctioning Policy.

+(c) The Race Director for an Event must not be appointed to any other Race Organising Committee Official position for that Event.

+- (d) In Events and Championships, the Race Organising Committee will set the course, which shall meet with the Safety Officer, Race Director and Chief Judge's approval.
 Any alterations to the course must be made with the approval of the Safety Officer, Race Director and Chief Judge, provided notice of such alterations is given to each Competitor before the start of the Event. - (e) On a closed course, the Race Organising Committee in control shall see that the course is clear of all traffic for a period covering the race (or heat) for five minutes before the start and five minutes after the completion of each race or heat.
 The course shall be laid down, ready for Competitors to view, at least one hour prior to the official starting time of the Event.
-This shall be extended to one day prior to the start of events for the Australian Speed and Marathon Championships. - (f) The Race Organising Committee of any Sanctioned Event shall see that the course and the Competitors do not contravene any of the regulations as laid down by any Government or local authority including the Marine Authority. - (g) It is a minimum requirement of SRA that an on duty paramedic/doctor must be in attendance and present on the water at all Sanctioned Events.
-That person must have life saving medication and be qualified and approved to administer these medications.
-They must have the ability to contact local medical/rescue services.
-They must have appropriate current liability insurance cover. - (h) The Race Organising Committee must ensure adequate communications are maintained between all course Officials, course boats, the Race Director, Safety Officer and the Chief Judge.
+This shall be extended to one day prior to the start of events for the Australian Speed and Marathon Championships. - (f) The Race Organising Committee of any Sanctioned Event shall see that the course and the Competitors do not contravene any of the regulations as laid down by any Government or local authority including the Marine Authority. - (g) It is a minimum requirement of SRA that an on duty Accredited First Aid service or Doctor must be in attendance at all Sanctioned Events and such person must: - (i) have currency in contemporary life saving skills; - (ii) retain the ability during the relevant event to contact local Ambulance/Rescue services (if and when required); - (iii) be approved by the Race Director; and - (iv) at all relevant times, retain appropriate current liability insurance cover.
+Copy of cover to be provided to SRA 14 days prior to event.